Koredotcom/docs/docs/xo/app-settings/configurations/language-management/multilingual-vas-components-feature-support.md

    </td>
    <td>Object
    </td>
    <td>Arrays consisting of synonyms for each task field.
 Replace the field name and the synonyms with the translated text.
-Refer to <a href="https://developer.kore.ai/docs/bots/nlp/fundamental-meaning/#Manage_Synonyms">Managing Synonyms</a> to learn more.
+Refer to <a href="https://developer.kore.ai/docs/bots/nlp/fundamental-meaning/#Manage_Synonyms" target="_blank">Managing Synonyms</a> to learn more.
    </td>
   </tr>
   <tr>